 “It protects farmers from negative shocks that may force them to take their kids out of school or reduce the amount of food they eat, which can have long-term impacts on their families,” said Flatnes.

-AMA Innovation Lab director Michael Carter, a co-principal investigator on the project, said that index insurance also encourages farmers to invest in more productive agricultural technologies.
+AMA Innovation Lab director Michael Carter, a UC Davis professor of agricultural and resource economics and co-principal investigator on the project, said that index insurance also encourages farmers to invest in more productive agricultural technologies.
 These investments can help many small-scale farmers create a pathway out of poverty and provide security to those who are at risk.

 “If you have a quality contract that doesn’t let them down, the hope is that farmers will invest more in technologies like high-yield seeds,” said Carter.